iExecBlockchainComputing/deploy-workerpool/README.md

 You may create as many workers as you want by repeating and adapting all the worker-specific steps (wallet creation, server creation and service deployment) but you'll have to do it **on your own**.

-We will copy files and start the worker services onto the Worker server:
+You will copy files and start the worker services onto the Worker server as such:

 - Copy the customized .env and worker directory in the ```"/opt"``` directory (or somewhere you'd rather install the worker services)